ThijmenDF/Groundwork/README.md

 The following components can be extended:
 * `App/Extensions/Renderer` For adding twig functions, filters etc.
+* `App/Extensions/Config` For verifying .env configuration.
+New items can be verified by using Config::required() or Config::optional().
 * More coming soon.

 See [the default Groundwork project](https://github.com/ThijmenDF/groundwork-project) for an example of how this framework can be set up.